soimkim/scancode-toolkit/docs/source/rst_snippets/core_options.rst

 --timeout FLOAT          Stop scanning a file if scanning takes longer
                          than a timeout in seconds.
 [Default: 120]

+--reindex-licenses       Force a check and possible reindexing of the
+                         cached license index.

 --from-json              Load codebase from an existing JSON scan

 --max-in-memory INTEGER  Maximum number of files and directories scan